jobrouter/typo3-data/Documentation/developer.rst

 Using the JobDataRepository
 ===========================

+The :php:`\Brotkrueml\JobRouterData\Domain\Repository\JobRouter\JobDataRepository`
-The :php:`JobDataRepository` provides methods to access the JobData REST API in TYPO3, e.g. in a command or a controller.
+provides methods to access the JobData REST API in TYPO3, e.g. in a command or a controller.

 The following methods are available: